Water Flowing in Pipes - engineering and physics for plumbers (2)

 It’s all very well calculating pipe sizes by assuming a flow rate, but what will actually happen in a real house in practice?
 How fast will the water flow out of the kitchen sink tap?
 How long will it really take to fill the bath?

 It is possible to predict how a real system will behave.
 In this section I show how to calculate what will happen in the two-storey house design described earlier.
-Each step is explained in some detail in order to make it easier to adapt the calculation to the different problem you are trying to solve.
+Each step is explained in some detail in order to make it easier to adapt the calculation to the different problem you may be trying to solve.

 Pipes often go round corners